Enhancing Modality-Agnostic Representations via Meta-Learning for Brain Tumor Segmentation: Conclusion

 \section{Conclusion}

-This paper presents a novel training strategy to address the problem of missing modalities in brain tumor segmentation under limited full modality supervision.
-We adapt meta-learning to distill discriminative features from full modality to partial modalities in an unified framework which discards the impractical omnipresence of full modalities.
-This mapping is further co-supervised by an adversarial learning that guarantees the generation of superior modality-agnostic representations.
-We also propose an attention-based aggregation block to unify the representations from multiple encoders, an engineering design essential for our model.
-In the future we plan to validate our method on other imaging modalities (such as multiplexed digital pathology) for different downstream tasks.
+We present a novel training strategy to address the problem of missing modalities in brain tumor segmentation under limited full modality supervision.
+We adopt meta-learning and formulate modality combinations as separate meta-tasks to mitigate the bias towards modalities rarely encountered in training.
+We distill discriminative features from full modality data in the meta-testing phase, thereby discarding the impractical omnipresence of full modalities for all samples.
+This mapping is further co-supervised by novel adversarial learning in latent space, that guarantees the generation of superior modality-agnostic representations.
+In the future we will validate our method on other downstream tasks such as radiogenomics classification~\cite{singh2021radiomics} and treatment response prediction~\cite{prasanna2017radiomic}.